angiekim1203/howtosupport/README.md

 > **Example**: "Staff of Flowing Water" grants the owner of the item AP stats and shield/healing amplification.
 When a shield or heal is casted on an ally champion, the ally champion and the caster both obtain extra AP and Ability Haste.

 #### Poke Items
-> Poke items are typically the items that the DPS would purchase, typically being more expensive than the support items.
+> Poke items are  the items that the DPS would purchase, typically being more expensive than the support items.
+They are not listed in the link above.
 >
 > **Example**: "Luden's Tempest" grants the owner large amounts of AP stats while granting extra damage passives for an attack, the cooldown being 10 seconds each time.

 #### Tank Items
+> Tank items grant the owner abilities to either tank more damage or to protect allied champions alongside granting tank stats.
 >
+> **Example**: "Locket of the Iron Solari" grants nearby allies damage reduction, and when casted, it grants a shield to these nearby allies.

+<p>&nbsp;  </p>

+### Wards
+When support starting items are upgraded, they allow you to store up to four wards.
+These wards, when placed in game, grant vision even without a champion being in the area.
+One of the main roles of a support is to maintain vision throughout the map.